Short Answer:

 4) When is the best time to take probiotics?

 NeuEve changes the environment of the vagina (like adding water to the pond).
-Thus, using NeuEve alone often helps restore your vaginal health because after you add water to the pond, the fish will increase.
+Thus, using NeuEve alone often helps restore your vaginal health because after you add water to the pond, the fish will increase naturally.

 However, if you do not have any good bacteria left, reseeding good bacteria by taking probiotics will be helpful.

-However, if you use a vaginal probiotic insert, like VagiBiom, it would be a good idea to use it between the dates of NeuEve suppository applications after you have switched to the maintenance mode.
+However, if you use a probiotic capsule to insert into the vagina, it would be a good idea to use it between the dates of NeuEve suppository applications after you have switched to the maintenance phase.
+Our NeuEve brand probiotic capsule is well designed to be used both by oral ingestion and by vaginal insertion.

-If you use a probiotic suppository at the same time as a NeuEve suppository for BV treatment, it may dilute the ingredients of the latter, rendering it less effective.
+If you use a probiotic capsule at the same time as a NeuEve AV Clear suppository, it may dilute or interfere with the latter, rendering it less effective.
 Thus, we do not recommend that you use a vaginal probiotic insert while you are using a NeuEve suppository for clearing BV at the same time.

-However, after your BV is cleared and you have switched to the maintenance mode, using a probiotic suppository between the dates of NeuEve suppository applications will have reduced interference, maximizing the effect.
+However, after your BV is cleared and you have switched to the maintenance phase, inserting a probiotic capsule once daily between the dates of the maintenance NeuEve suppository applications will have reduced interference, maximizing the effect.

 5) Which is better, the oral pill vs. the vaginal insert?

 The formulation of oral probiotic pills is simple.
 It fills freeze-dried Lactobacillus powers into a capsule without any additional ingredients.
 Therefore, it often has a longer shelf life.
-But, oral pills may take a longer time for the good bacteria to colonize the vagina because they have to go through a long passage of the digestive tract.
+But oral pills may take a longer time for the good bacteria to colonize the vagina because they have to go through a long passage through the digestive tract.
+Many bacterial cells may not survive the long journey.

 The formulation of vaginal inserts is often more complex.
-The manufacturer wanted to make it more effective by adding other ingredients like acids into the formula so that it could regulate pH.
-The trade-off is that the added acids may reduce the shelf life of Lactobacillus.
+Some manufacturers wanted to make it more effective by adding other ingredients, like acids, into the formula so that it could regulate pH.
+The trade-off is that the added acids may reduce the shelf life of Lactobacillus and also cause burning in sensitive women.
 So, it is important to use it while it is fresh.
 The advantage of a vaginal insert is that the good bacteria can colonize the vagina directly and can be more effective.

 6) Can I use an oral probiotic pill as a vaginal insert?